Is Tech Training Worth It? 10 Myths Debunked

 Reality: Age is just a number in the tech world.

 It is not only the young and restless who are drawn to technology.
-IT training may help you stay relevant in a work market that is constantly evolving, regardless of your age.
-IT training is frequently used by people to change occupations, upskill later in life, or just pursue a new interest.
+IT training can help you stay relevant in a constantly evolving work market, regardless of your age.
+IT training is frequently used by individuals to transition into new careers, upskill later in life, or pursue a new interest.
 It's never too late to pick up new skills, particularly in technology.

 Myth 7: You Can Learn Everything You Need to Know About IT from Free Online Resources